varun9620/vouzela-wildfire-2026/README.md

 python scripts/download_tropomi.py
 ```

-This fetches all Sentinel-5P L2 products (CO, NO₂, SO₂, HCHO, CH₄, O₃) over the Iberian Peninsula bounding box, restricted to **2–3 July 2026** — the ignition day and the day the plume image was acquired.
-Files land in `data/<SPECIES>/`, with a `manifest.json` per species.
-Already-downloaded files are skipped automatically on rerun; failed downloads retry with backoff on 429/5xx.
+Fetches Sentinel-5P L2 products over the Iberian Peninsula bounding box for the configured
+date window.
+Files land in `data/<SPECIES>/` with a `manifest.json` per species.
+Already-downloaded files are skipped on rerun; failed downloads retry with backoff on
+429/5xx.

+**Check the dates in the returned filenames**, not just that files arrived.
+See the warning
+at the top of this README.

 ### Option B — GitHub Actions (runs in the cloud, no local setup)

-This repo includes `.github/workflows/download-tropomi.yml`, which runs the same script on GitHub's servers and saves the results as a downloadable **workflow artifact**.
+`.github/workflows/download-tropomi.yml` runs the same script on GitHub's servers and saves
+the results as a downloadable **workflow artifact**.

 **One-time setup:**
 1. In your repo on GitHub, go to **Settings → Secrets and variables → Actions → New repository secret**.